+Commented [CR32]: Will research whether or not this is

+needed.

+Commented [CR33]: May need to discuss with EFIB to see if this is needed.

+Commented [e31]: Discount the value based on possible inability to get market value at time of disposal?

-f.
-Disbursements from the trust may only occur upon written authorization of the Department.
+Disbursements from the trust will only occur upon written authorization of the Department. g.

-g.
 Trusts will be irrevocable.

-h.
-Income accrued on trust funds shall be retained in the trust, except as otherwise agreed by the director under the terms of an agreement governing the trust. ()

-06. Corporate Guarantees.

-a.
-Up to fifty percent (50%) of required financial assurance for reclamation costs can be provided by a corporate guarantee.
-Post closure costs cannot be covered by a corporate guarantee.

-b.
-Only operators who submit plans under Sections 070 and 071 of these rules may provide a corporate guarantee.

-c.
-Operators who want to provide financial assurance through a corporate guarantee must provide an audited financial statement from a third party certified public accountant licensed in Idaho that the operator meets one of the following criteria: ()

-i.
-Tangible net worth of at least ten million dollars (\$10,000,000), a ratio of total liabilities to net worth of two and fifty one-hundredths (2.5) times or less, and a ratio of current assets to current liabilities of one and twenty one-hundredths (1.2) times or greater; or ()

-ii.
-Operator possesses fixed assets in the U.S. worth at least twenty million dollars (\$20,000,000) and the applicant has a ratio of total liabilities to net worth of two (2) times or less, and a ratio of current assets to current liabilities of one and twenty one-hundredths (1.2) times of r greater; or ( -- ------------------------------------------------------------- ----------------- iii.
-Operator has an "A" or higher bond rating as issued by either Moody's Investor Service or Standard and Poor's Corporation.

-d.
-Total amount of the guarantor's present and proposed corporate guarantees for mining and other activities under the authority of these rules shall not exceed twenty five percent (25%) of the guarantor's tangible net worth in the United States. ()

-e.
-If the operator is a partnership, joint venture or syndicate, the agreement shall bind each partner or party who has a beneficial interest, directly or indirectly, in the operator. ()

-f.
-A corporate guarantee can be provided by a parent company guarantor, if that guarantor meets the conditions of paragraphs (c) and (d) in this section as if it were the operator.
-The terms of this corporate guarantee shall provide for the following: ()

-(i) The operator and the parent company shall submit to the department an indemnity agreement signed by corporate officers from both companies who are authorized to bind their corporations.
-The operator or parent company must also provide an affidavit certifying that such an agreement is valid under all applicable federal and state laws.
-The indemnity agreement shall bind each party jointly and severally. ()
+Income accrued on trust funds will be retained in the trust, except as otherwise agreed by the director h. under the terms of an agreement governing the trust.
+Corporate Guarantees 06.
+Up to fifty percent (50%) of required financial assurance for reclamation costs may be provided by a. a corporate guarantee.
+Post-closure costs for reclamation plans and permanent closure plans cannot be covered by a corporate guarantee.
+Only operators who submit plans under Sections 070 or 071 of these rules may provide a corporate b. guarantee.
+Operators who want to provide financial assurance through a corporate guarantee must provide an audited financial statement from a third-party certified public accountant that meets the requirements of IDAPA 01.01.01. licensed in Idaho that The audited financial statement must show the operator meets two (2) of the following three (3) criteria and the criteria in paragraph d of this section: Ratio of total liabilities to stockholder's equity is less than two (2) to one (1); Ratio of sum of net income plus depreciation, depletion, and amortization to total liabilities greater ii. than ten one-hundredths (0.1) to one (1); or Ratio of current assets to current liabilities greater than one and fifty one-hundredths (1.5) to one iii.
+(1)The following financial criteria must also be met for a corporate guarantee: Net working capital and tangible net worth are each equal to or greater than the total reclamation or permanent closure cost estimate; Tangible net worth of at least ten million dollars (\$10,000,000); and ii.
+At least ninety percent (90%) of the corporation's total assets are in the United States, or the total iii. assets in the United States are at least six (6) times greater than total reclamation or permanent closure cost estimate.
+If the operator is a partnership or joint venture, each partner or member of the entity will sign an indemnity agreement in favor of the State of Idaho that binds each partner or member who has a beneficial interest, directly or indirectly, in the operator.
+The indemnity agreement must be signed by the partners or members who are authorized to bind their partnership or joint venture.
+The indemnity agreement will bind each partner or member jointly and severally.
+The operator must provide a copy of the agreement to the Department with an affidavit certifying that such an agreement is valid under all applicable federal and state laws.
+A corporate guarantee can be provided by a parent company guarantor if that guarantor meets the conditions of paragraphs (c) and (d) in this section as if it were the operator.
+The terms of this corporate guarantee will provide for the following: The operator and the parent company will submit to the Department an indemnity agreement signed by corporate officers from both companies who are authorized to bind their corporations.
+The operator or parent company must also provide an affidavit certifying that such an agreement is valid under all applicable federal and

+Commented [CR34]: Is this really necessary?
+Check with other agencies.

+Changes made 10/18/2019.
+Resolved.

+Commented [CR35]: Where does this come from, and is it needed?

+state laws.
+The indemnity agreement will bind each party jointly and severally;